MITLibraries/alma-patronload/README.md

 - To lint the repo: `make lint`
 - To run the app: `pipenv run patronload --help`

+The Data Warehouse runs on a older version of Oracle that necessitates the `thick` mode of `python-oracledb` which requires the Oracle Instant Client Library (this app was developed with version 21.9.0.0.0.)

+# With Docker
+Note: as of this writing, the Apple M1 Macs cannot run Oracle Instant Client, so Docker is the only option for development on those machines.

+From the project folder:

+1. Run `make dependencies` with appropriate AWS credentials

+2. Run `make dist-dev` to build the container

+3. Run `docker run alma-patronload-dev:latest`

+# Without Docker
+1. Run `make dependencies` with appropriate AWS credentials

+   *OR*

+   Download [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client/downloads.html) (`basiclite` is sufficient) and set the `ORACLE_LIB_DIR` env variable.

+2. Run `pipenv run patronload`

 ## Required ENV

 - `DATA_WAREHOUSE_USER` = The user for the Data Warehouse database.